renesas-rz/rzn1_linux-4.9_bsp/hello_world/README.txt

 Step 2.
 Build your application and add it to your file system.

- * The first step defined and environment variable BUILDROOT_DIR that the Makefile in this directory can use to then figure out where the toolchain is and where the sysroot (shared libraries) are.
+ * The first step is to define an environment variable BUILDROOT_DIR that the Makefile in this directory can use to then figure out where the toolchain is and where the sysroot (shared libraries)  are.
    Enter the following commands:

 	$ cd hello_world